17th Annual Colorado Dulcimer Festival

 These items are all paid for as part of the registration process—either through PayPal or check.

 NOTE: Additional evening concert tickets will also be available at the door.
-Also, unlike previous years where you pre-ordered Festival logo items, these items will now be for sale on-site at the Festival on a first-come, first-served basis.
+Festival logo items (e.g. T-shirts, mugs – items/sizes may vary) will be for sale on-site at the Festival on a first-come, first-served basis.
 Festival merchandise will have our colorful “mountain” logo on it:

 How do I register?